 The GOS uses labour force definitions which conform to the conceptual framework of the standard labour force statistics model used by the Australian Bureau of Statistics.
 Full-time employment relates to graduates employed for 35 hours or more per week.
 Overall employment relates to graduates employed for one or more hours per week.
 For more detail, refer to the latest 2020 GOS National Report.

 Information on the ComparED website about graduate employment outcomes and satisfaction is sourced from the GOS, including responses from domestic undergraduate and postgraduate coursework level graduates.
 Survey results from the three most recent collection years are pooled to improve data reliability.
-Four indicators of graduate labour force outcomes are displayed on the ComparED website:
+Three indicators of graduate labour force outcomes are displayed on the ComparED website:

 90 per cent confidence intervals are displayed to provide a measure of accuracy of the estimates.
 For technical details about the calculations used to score data derived from the GOS, please see the document, GOS Methodology for ComparED Website.